Skip to content

 How much does it cost to manufacture a dietary supplement?

-Manufacturing costs range from $1.50 to $8.00+ per bottle depending on dosage form, ingredients, order quantity, and packaging.
-Capsules typically cost $2.00 to $4.00 per 60-count bottle at 5,000 unit runs.
+Manufacturing costs typically range from $2.50 to $8.00+ per bottle depending on dosage form, ingredients, order quantity, and packaging (based on typical U.S. contract manufacturer quotes; actual costs vary by region and complexity).
+Capsules typically cost $2.50 to $5.00 per 60-count bottle at 5,000 unit runs for stock or standard formulas.
 Gummies and softgels cost more due to specialized equipment requirements.

 What is the minimum order quantity for supplement manufacturing?